iMage101/alx-low_level_programming/0x02-functions_nested_loops/README.md

-Prints sign of a number
+computes the absolute value of an integer